antronerds/r2-training-courses/docs/R2IntroductionWorkshop2024_day1.md

 *Introduction to bioinformatics tools using the web-based genomics analysis and visualization platform R2 and neuroblastoma data*

 This resource is located online at http://r2-training-courses.readthedocs.io
+If you encounter discrepancies between the instructions in this course and the R2 platform options, please <a href="https://hgserver1.amc.nl/cgi-bin/r2/main.cgi?option=about_contact" target="_blank">let our R2 Support Team know</a>.
+We continuously enhance the platform by adding new functionalities and refining existing features.
+As a result, our documentation and course instructions may occasionally fall behind.
+We very much appreciate your feedback.

 Introduction
 ------------